ACINQ/eclair/docs/release-notes/eclair-vnext.md

 An event is also sent to the event stream for every such notification.
 This lets plugins notify the node operator via external systems (push notifications, email, etc).

+### Initial support for onion messages

+Eclair now supports the feature `option_onion_messages`.
+If this feature is enabled, eclair will relay onion messages, initiating or receiving onion messages is not supported yet.

 ### API changes

 #### Timestamps